Civil Engineering

 Tension members, columns, beams, and beam columns.
 Simple connections.
 Load Resistance Factor Design (LRFD) approaches.

-Prerequisites: CE 221 [Min Grade: D] and CE 360 [Min Grade: C]
+Prerequisites: CE 221 [Min Grade: D](Can be taken Concurrently) and CE 360 [Min Grade: C]

 CE 453.
 Design of Wood Structures.
 3 Hours.